2023년 3월 고1 모의고사 변형 (18-30번)

 Number 21

-If we adopt technology, ____ need to pay its costs.
+If ____ adopt technology, we need to pay its costs.

 Sometimes these jobs cause ____ pain, disability, or chronic disease.